PedroCeccon/PedroCeccon/README.md

 ### **English:**

-  My name is Pedro Henrique P. P. Ceccon, i'm currently a student of Computer Engineering in State University of Campinas (UNICAMP).
+  My name is Pedro Henrique P. P. Ceccon, I am currently a student of Computer Engineering in the State University of Campinas (UNICAMP).